Digital humanities: Cultural analytics

-"Cultural analytics" refers to the use of computational method for exploration and analysis of large visual collections and also contemporary digital media.
-The concept was developed in 2005 by Lev Manovich who then established the Cultural Analytics Lab in 2007 at Qualcomm Institute at California Institute for Telecommunication and Information (Calit2).
+"Cultural analytics" refers to the use of computational methods to explore and analyze large visual collections and contemporary digital media.
+The concept was developed in 2005 by Lev Manovich, who then established the Cultural Analytics Lab in 2007 at Qualcomm Institute at California Institute for Telecommunication and Information (Calit2).
 The lab has been using methods from the field of computer science called Computer Vision to analyze many types of both historical and contemporary visual media—for example, all covers of Time magazine published between 1923 and 2009, 20,000 historical art photographs from the collection in Museum of Modern Art (MoMA) in New York, one million pages from Manga books, and 16 million images shared on Instagram in 17 global cities.
-Cultural analytics also includes using methods from media design and data visualization to create interactive visual interfaces for exploration of large visual collections e.g., Selfiecity and On Broadway.
+Cultural analytics also includes using methods from media design and data visualization to create interactive visual interfaces for exploration of large visual collections, e.g., Selfiecity and On Broadway.

-Cultural analytics research is also addressing a number of theoretical questions.
-How can we "observe" giant cultural universes of both user-generated and professional media content created today, without reducing them to averages, outliers, or pre-existing categories?
-How can work with large cultural data help us question our stereotypes and assumptions about cultures?
+Cultural analytics research is also addressing some theoretical questions.
+How can we "observe" the giant cultural universes of both user-generated and professional media content created today without reducing them to averages, outliers, or preexisting categories?
+How can working with large cultural data help us question our stereotypes and assumptions about cultures?
 What new theoretical cultural concepts and models are required for studying global digital culture with its new mega-scale, speed, and connectivity?

 The term "cultural analytics" (or "culture analytics") is now used by many other researchers, as exemplified by two academic symposiums, a four-month long research program at UCLA that brought together 120 leading researchers from university and industry labs, an academic peer-review Journal of Cultural Analytics: CA established in 2016, and academic job listings.

 Textual mining, analysis, and visualization

 WordHoard (begun in 2004) is a free application that enables scholarly but non-technical users to read and analyze, in new ways, deeply-tagged texts, including the canon of Early Greek epic, Chaucer, Shakespeare, and Spenser.
 The Republic of Letters (begun in 2008) seeks to visualize the social network of Enlightenment writers through an interactive map and visualization tools.
-Network analysis and data visualization is also used for reflections on the field itself – researchers may produce network maps of social media interactions or infographics from data on digital humanities scholars and projects.
+Network analysis and data visualization are also used for reflection on the field itself – researchers may produce network maps of social media interactions or infographics based on data on digital humanities scholars and projects.